 - The remaining money would be paid to the Department of Justice to settle the case once and for all

-All this begs the question of why PokerStars would consider spending such a huge amount of money.
+All of this begs the question of why PokerStars would consider spending such a huge amount of money.
 They’re already the #1 operator in the online poker market and pretty much anyone who had money on Full Tilt and still was legally able to play poker online after Black Friday moved over to PokerStars already.
-Plus, they’ve even created Zoom Poker (their version of Rush Poker, which was among the best products within FTP’s patented software)!
+Plus, they’ve even created Zoom Poker (their own version of Rush Poker, which was among the best products within FTP’s patented software)!

 The answer is simple: if they reach a settlement according to those terms, PokerStars will be allowed to operate in the U.S. market once it becomes legalized and regulated (again, our guess is sometimes later this year, on an interstate, but not federal, level).
-And that, my friends, is worth three-quarters of a billion dollars.
+And that, my friends, is certainly worth three-quarters of a billion dollars.

 Looks Like It’s Finally Money Time!